-Internal and External communication as communicate normal information and urgent information to stakeholder.
+The Company places an importance on internal communications via various media such as Intranet and bulletin board, Line official and Line Group to communication key subject with employee.
 It is correctly understanding to internal corporate which strengthen Ethics and Code of Conduct to employee, Management.
 To raise awareness about the significance of Good Corporate Governance, Risk Management and internal control.
+The Company place and importance on external communication by disclosure key subject of the Company via www.tacconsumer.com such as Product, Investor information, Shareholder information, news & event etc.